 Dedicated topics in cultural heritage management at Flinders include:

-For more information about studying cultural heritage management at Flinders please contact the lecturer in charge, Dr Mick Morrison.
-For enquiries specifically about the Graduate Program in Cultural Heritage Management, please contact Dr Heather Burke.
+For more information about studying cultural heritage management at Flinders please contact the lecturers in charge, Dr Mick Morrison and Dr Alice Gorman.
+For enquiries specifically about the Graduate Program in Archaeology and Heritage Management, please contact Dr Heather Burke.

 Port Adelaide Community Archaeology.
 A project to provide opportunities for people to learn about, and become involved with, Port Adelaide's heritage.